-- Piping that conveys fluids that have a design operating temperature range between 60°F (15°C) and 105°F (41°C). - Piping that conveys fluids that have not been heated or cooled through the use of fossil fuels or electric power. - Strainers, control valves, and balancing valves associated with piping 1 inch (25 mm) or less in diameter. - 6.
-Direct buried piping that conveys fluids at or below 60°F (15°C). - 6.7.
+- Factory-installed piping within room fan-coils and unit ventilators tested and rated according to AHRI 440 (except that the sampling and variation provisions of Section 6.5 shall not apply) and 840, respectively. - 3.
+Piping that conveys fluids that have a design operating temperature range between 60°F (15°C) and 105°F (41°C). - 4.
+Piping that conveys fluids that have not been heated or cooled through the use of fossil fuels or electric power. - 5.
+Strainers, control valves, and balancing valves associated with piping 1 inch (25 mm) or less in diameter. - 6.
+Direct buried piping that conveys fluids at or below 60°F (15°C).

+6.7.
 In radiant heating systems, sections of piping intended by design to radiate heat.